 South Africa is a large country, and depending on whether you are flying in and out of Johannesburg, Cape Town, or a mix of both, you’ll likely want to order this 2 week South Africa itinerary in a different way.

-For travelers flying into Johannesburg, we recommend starting with Kruger National Park, before flying from either Nelspruit (next to Kruger National Park) or Johannesburg (about 6 hours of driving from Kruger National Park) to Cape Town.
+For travelers flying into Johannesburg, we recommend starting with Kruger National Park, before flying from either Nelspruit (near Kruger National Park) or Johannesburg (a 6-ish hour drive from Kruger National Park) to Cape Town.

 If your schedule allows it, consider pausing for one day before heading to Kruger National Park in order to check out some of the best things to do in Johannesburg.